Creating a Barrier-Free Transatlantic Market

 Erika Mann, Member of the European Parliament, Committee on International Trade, and Chair, Transatlantic Policy Network - EU Steering Committee

-Representative Jim Costa (D-CA), Vice-Chairman of the Transatlantic Legislators' Dialogue and House Foreign Affairs Committee, praised the creation of the Transatlantic Economic Council, tasked with overseeing regulatory unification.
+Representative Jim Costa (D-CA), Vice-Chairman of the Transatlantic Legislators' Dialogue and the House Foreign Affairs Committee, praised the creation of the Transatlantic Economic Council, which is tasked with overseeing regulatory unification.
 However, he emphasized that the process of building transatlantic institutions should be guided by a clear map and proposed 2015 as the target date for the completion of the transatlantic market.